The Garden Grazer

 *For gluten-free: Ensure your oat flour is GF.
 (I use Bob's Red Mill oat flour.)

-**Chocolate chips: If including optional chocolate chips, simply press them into the balls after forming.
-If they are added to the original dough mixture, I find rolling the balls is much more difficult.
+**Chocolate chips: If using regular-sized chocolate chips, gently press them into the individual balls after forming and rolling them.
+If they're added to the original dough mixture, rolling the balls is difficult and they tend to fall apart.

 Nutrition Per Serving (Estimate)